LorenFrankLab/spyglass/notebooks/README.md

 ## 2. Position

-For folks tracking animal positon, use of either the Trodes or DLC (DeepLabCut) notebooks depends on preferred tracking method.
+For folks tracking animal position, use of either the Trodes or DLC (DeepLabCut) notebooks depends on preferred tracking method.
 Either case should be followed by Info and Linearization notebooks.